alexa-samples/skill-sample-nodejs-hello-world/instructions/2-lambda-function.md

     ![Create lambda function](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/2-4-create-a-lambda-function._TTH_.png)

-5. There are three boxes labeled "Author from scratch", "Blueprints" and "Serverless Application Repository". **Click the radio button in the box titled  "Serverless Application Repository"**  We have created an application in the repository as a shortcut to getting everything set up for your skill.
+5. There are three boxes labeled "Author from scratch", "Blueprints" and "AWS Serverless Application Repository". **Click the radio button in the box titled  "AWS Serverless Application Repository"**  We have created an application in the repository as a shortcut to getting everything set up for your skill.

 6. **Enter `fact` to search for the application repository named `alexa-skills-kit-nodejs-factskill`.** Enter the full name into the serach box if you need to narrow the search results.